SpeagleYao/Academic-Homepage/content/home/projects.md

   organization_url: http://en.sjtu.edu.cn/
   title: Atari \& MuJoCo
   url: ""
+  # 这里可以放上Atari Breakout Game 和 Mujoco 的图片
   description: >-
     * Implement Deep Q Network to play Breakout in Atari Games

     * Implement Proximal Policy Optimization to control the Hopper and Ant in MuJoCo

-    * Write a document to show the results and discuss my thoughts about the algorithms
+    * Write a document to show the results and discuss about the algorithms

 - certificate_url: ''
   date_end: "2020-06-30"